Indecision (band): History

-The band members—guitarist Justin Brannan, drummer Pat Flynn, bassist Steve Bago and vocalist Tom Sheehan (who was replaced by Artie Phillie in 1998)—met while attending Xaverian High School in the Bay Ridge section of Brooklyn.
+The band members—guitarist Justin Brannan, drummer Pat Flynn, bassist Steve Bago and vocalist Tom Sheehan, met while attending Xaverian High School in the Bay Ridge section of Brooklyn.
 The band added second guitarist Rachel Rosen after having met her while performing live on her infamous WNYU radio show, Crucial Chaos, in 1996.

-Initially Indecision played mostly in local clubs.
+Initially, Indecision played mostly in local clubs.
 Over time, a lot of the venues in their neighborhood closed down, which prompted them to take a larger step and lead to the bands integration into the New York City hardcore scene.
 In the early days, the band would often show up to gigs all in one car, with their equipment tied to the roof with Bungee cords.

 Justin Brannan recounts these early days in the liner notes to A Hard Rain's Gonna Fall:

 Fort Hamilton High School Auditorium in Bay Ridge, Brooklyn, New York.
 The infamous "Battle of the Bands".
 Our first show as Indecision.
-Also playing was Out of Line (with Frank Collins (Rest in Peace), Louis Torres and Dennis Dever), Confusion (with Mike Price and Mike Fried) and Purge.
+Also playing was Out of Line (with Frank Collins (Rest in Peace), Louis Torres *Founding guitarist of Indecision/ Farmer, and Dennis Dever), Confusion (with Mike Price and Mike Fried) and Purge.
 Indecision had a different drummer, two guitarists and two bass players at the time.
 What the heck were we thinking?
 We used to tie Bago's bass cabinet to the roof of his car with fishing rope and drive to the shows like a caravan.
 5 U.S. tours, 2 European tours, almost 300 shows and 5 years later - here we are.
 Indecision in late 1998. [...]

-The band released their first recording in 1993 on a 7-inch released by R.P.P., a then small Belgian hardcore label.
-Over the next seven years, Indecision would tally over a dozen 7-inch singles on a number of different labels, including many limited color vinyl and special edition covers.
-The band got known on a very grassroots word-of-mouth level from New York City to Thailand, where Indecision remains one of the most popular underground American bands to this day.
+The band released their first recording in 1993 on a 7-inch released by R.P.P., a Belgian hardcore label.
+Over the next seven years, Indecision output over a dozen 7-inch singles on a number of different labels, including many limited color vinyl and special edition covers.

 In 1996 they signed with Exit (a Wreck-Age Records subsidiary) and would release three albums with the label over the next three years: "Unorthodox", "Most Precious Blood" and "To Live and Die in New York City".